LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 2.16.3 Information Logistics
 Imagine a situation in which a physician speaks with Mr. Russo at the patient’s bedside.
 The physician looks up Mr. Russo’s recent blood pressure measurement and ongoing medication, decides to increase the level of one medication, and explains this to Mr. Russo.
-Use this example to discuss the meaning of “information and knowledge logistics.”
+Use this example to discuss the meaning of "information and knowledge logistics."
 What in this example indicates the right information, the right place, the right people, the right form, and the right decision?
 What could happen if an information system does not support high-quality information and knowledge logistics?

 Answer:
 The physician wants to have access to the right information (the most recent blood pressure) at the right time (when talking to Mr. Russo) at the right place (at the patient’s bedside) in the right form (hopefully the blood pressure is provided in an easy-to-grasp, visual way) so that he can make the right decision (here: to decide on the level of a certain medication).